ethanny2/codePenScrabbleChallenge/README.md

 - webpack 4
 ## Concepts

-## webpack 4 bundling
+### webpack 4 bundling

-Using my own custom webpack 4 dev and production configuration to have a local dev-server with hot module reloading and optimizied production build with minification, auto-prefixing for CSS properties and more.
+Using my own custom webpack 4 dev and production configuration to have a local dev-server with [hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/) and optimizied production build with minification, auto-prefixing for CSS properties and more.